Gates mansion bathroom tour

 Ever on the lookout for Northwest architectural ideas for my website, imagine my pleasure at being invited to the Gates Mansion to see some of the innovative plumbing.
 Expectations high, Mr. Microsoft himself met me at the door.
 I was led down a long hallway into the master suite and bathroom.
 Stepping onto the hydronic heated marble floor I glanced around.
 The first thing to catch my eye was the jetted bathtub in the corner with large windows from tub to ceiling facing out to the lake beyond.
 From behind me I heard Bill say, "Waikiki"

-"Yeah, she looks good.
+"Yeah, it looks good when it's been raining here.
 Therere other views too.
 Here's the view from the Crystal Mountain restaurant on the ridge."

 The "reading" room

 He next showed me the room where the toilet was, complete with a web browser on the opposite wall.
 "Can you bring up the Times newspaper sports page in here?"